microsoftgraph/microsoft-graph-docs-contrib/concepts/universal-print-webhook-notifications.md

 ### Create subscription: JobFetchable event
 There are cloud applications that need to download print jobs from Universal Print when they are ready.
-Since these applications are running in cloud and are not behind the customer’s firewall, they can leverage the Microsoft Graph change notification mechanism to be notified when a print job is ready to be downloaded.
+Since these applications running in the cloud are not behind the customer’s firewall, they can leverage the Microsoft Graph change notification mechanism to be notified when a print job is ready to be downloaded.

-Please note that print job may not be modified when it is in the JobFetchable state.
+Please note that print jobs may not be modified once they enter the JobFetchable state.
-JobFetchable notification need to be created for each printer queue.
+A JobFetchable notification needs to be created for each printer queue.
 While creating the subscription,
 * `resource` field needs to be set as “print/printers/{printer id}/jobs”
 * `changeType` field needs to be set as “updated”.
 * `notificationQueryOptions` field needs to be set as "$filter = isFetchable eq true".